behroozsepehry/exercise-solver/README.md

 * Exercises are represented with continuous activation values (0.1–0.95) for each muscle group.
 * Each chosen exercise instance contributes `SETS_PER_INSTANCE * activation` sets to a muscle's weekly volume (default SETS_PER_INSTANCE, configurable).
-* Exercises are classified as `upper`, `lower`, or `both`.
-"Both" exercises can be assigned to either category.
+* Exercises are classified by category: `UPPER_GYM`, `LOWER_GYM`, `UPPER_HOME`, `LOWER_HOME` based on equipment type.
+Exercises using machines (chest press, leg press, cable only indirectly) are gym-only, while cable and bodyweight exercises are eligible for both gym and home categories.
 * **Machine constraints**: Exercises specify which machines they use (chest press, leg press, cable, etc.).
 Pairs are only allowed if they don't share machines, reducing equipment adjustment time during workouts.
-* Pairing constraint: each category (upper / lower) must form 6 unordered pairs (supersets).
+* Pairing constraint: each category forms pairs (supersets) where gym categories get 6 pairs (for 3 days × 2 pairs/day), home categories get 3 pairs (for 1 day × 3 pairs/day).
 A pair is allowed only if the *overlap* (dot product of activation vectors) ≤ `THRESHOLD` AND they don't share machines.
-* Day assignment: After pairing, assign pairs to days (3 per category) with 2 pairs/day, minimizing exercise repeats within a day.
+* Day assignment: After pairing, assign pairs to days (3 gym days + 1 home day per upper/lower, totaling 7 days) with 2 pairs/day for gym and 3 pairs/day for home, minimizing exercise repeats within a day.
 Conflicts are handled via ILP relaxation if needed.
 * Objective: minimize total shortfall `sum(max(0, target - achieved))` across all muscles, plus assignment penalties if conflicts exist.

 ---